lawrenceevalyn/Olli-game/README.md

 ## To Do

-* implement real outputs for parsing of movement commands, so parser passes new movement tests
+* write tests to handle it properly when player tries to go somewhere without paths
+* make sure parser / map pass you-can't-go-there tests
 * write tests for inventory
 * make sure inventory passes tests
 * add inventory to parse_shortcuts